 The calamity was inevitable.
 The Biden administration’s China policy, which is now clearly visible, is also forcing the Europeans to think more about their China policy.
 So far, however, only a willingness to be aggressive in line with American expectations is apparent.
 This has little to do with a success-oriented and constructive policy.
 In Germany in particular, the issue could become particularly explosive after a possible change of government.
 China is not necessarily making things easy for us.

 Only one thing is clear at present: China’s economic rise has power-political consequences and the potential to fundamentally shift the geopolitical balance of the 21st century.
 This is certainly not a new idea, but the more clearly the consequences of this development become perceptible, the more unease is growing among Western politicians, entrepreneurs and commentators.
-The willingness to think in extremes is increasing: is Matthias Döpfner right in calling for a close alignment with the USA or, on the contrary, Stefan Baron, who leaves it at a misleading but simple “Yankee go home”?
+The willingness to think in extremes is increasing: Is Matthias Doepfner right in calling for a close alignment with the USA or, on the contrary, Stefan Baron, who leaves it at a misleading but simple “Yankee go home”?
 Or rather Sigmar Gabriel, who, in last week’s China.Table, reflected matter-of-factly on the “farewell to the Atlantic”, but in the end only joined in the eternal chants of hope for a Europe that is finally capable of acting on an equal footing with Washington?

 First, we should not indulge in delusions of grandeur that we can “manage” China’s rise.
 China cannot be managed from the outside, just as it cannot be contained, by the way.
 Our American friends have not yet understood this and are under the delusion that it is still time to take the necessary steps to stop China’s rise in power politics.
-And just because they believe in the hammer of their military, you also believe China is a nail that only needs to be hammered in again.
-Between the hammer and the nail in this case, however, is your own thumb.
+And just because they believe in the hammer of their military, they also believe China is a nail that only needs to be hammered in again.
+Between the hammer and the nail in this case, however, is their own thumb.

 China bashing without expertise

-Meanwhile, frustration is growing in the political arena, and with it the willingness to resort to ever harsher formulations in China policy.
-China’s increasingly self-confident foreign policy behavior readily encourages this fury of criticism with the usual irritants: criticism of China’s policies in Tibet, Xinjiang, Hong Kong, and the Indo-Pacific is now part of the standard repertoire of a moralizing foreign policy that makes do with clear references to values but otherwise lacks any factual competence.
+Meanwhile, frustration is growing in the political arena, and with it, the willingness to resort to ever harsher formulations in China policy.
+China’s increasingly self-confident foreign policy behavior readily encourages this fury of criticism with the usual irritants: Criticism of China’s policies in Tibet, Xinjiang, Hong Kong, and the Indo-Pacific is now part of the standard repertoire of a moralizing foreign policy that makes do with clear references to values but otherwise lacks any factual competence.
 China-bashing is booming.
 And sanctions are once again just the continuation of a helpless policy with opinionated means.
 The West might already know this in view of its sanctions record, but China has yet to learn.

 European self-reminder looks increasingly clumsy.
 The “strategic autonomy” demanded by the French president is not even remotely reflected in reality – neither towards China nor the US.
 Transatlantic dreams smack of nightmares, even under Joe Biden.
 Because you don’t have to be an expert to recognize a simple fact: The US talks about values, but it means geopolitical influence.
 The Europeans do the same, but they mean economic interests.
 Double standards are set in both cases.